ldcas-uc3m/Crypto-Labs/lab_notes.md

 A symmetric encryption/decryption system using current best practices which also authenticates the message.
 Implemented with AES128-CBC and SHA256-HMAC.

-It uses a shared secret key **in base64** that must be kept secure.
+It uses a shared secret key **in base64URL** that must be kept secure.

 Tokens generated with the same key are similar, but different, as the IVs vary.
-The token contains the HMAC authentication tag, several parameters (version, timestamp), the IV for CBC and the AES ciphertext.
+The token (in base64URL) contains the HMAC authentication tag, several parameters (version, timestamp), the IV for CBC and the AES ciphertext.

 You can encrypt with:
 ```python